The Process

 It encourages us to buy less garments of a higher quality

-It also puts emphasis on the art of clothes making and celebrates the skills of the craftspeople who make them.
+It also puts emphasis on the art of clothes making and celebrates the skill of the crafts person who makes them.

 Slow fashion is about quality instead of quantity—garments that can last years or even a lifetime.
 Slow fashion is sustainable and doesn't view products as disposable.
 Slow fashion is ethical and looks at the connections between things—raw materials, the environment, human labor, etc.